 - 1. This Agreement is made pursuant to the National Affordable Housing Act of 1990, as amended, 42 USC § 12701 et. seq. (the "Act") and RCW 39.34, the Intergovernmental Cooperation Act. - 2.
 The City and the County agree to cooperate to undertake or assist in undertaking HOME Program housing assistance activities which are eligible under 24 CFR Part 92. - 3.
 The County is hereby authorized to act as the representative member on behalf of the Consortium for the purposes of the HOME Program.
-The County as the applicant and grantee for the HOME Program funds has responsibility for and assumes all obligations in the executing the HOME Program, including final responsibility for selecting and executing activities, ensuring compliance with federal requirements and submitting to HUD the Consolidated Housing and Community Development Plan (Consolidated Plan), Annual Action Plans, and related plans and reports, including the Analysis of Impediments to Fair Housing Choice and the Fair Housing Action Plan.
+The County as the applicant, grantee and lead entity for the HOME Program funds has responsibility for and assumes all obligations in the executing the HOME Program, including the ability to adopt amendments to this Agreement for the purpose of adding new members on behalf of the HOME Consortium and for the purpose of incorporating changes necessary to meet U.S. Department of Housing and Urban Development (HUD) requirements for consortium agreements under the applicable HUD notice of procedures for designation of consortia as a participating jurisdiction for HOME; final responsibility for selecting and executing activities; ensuring compliance with federal requirements and submitting to HUD the Consolidated Housing and Community Development Plan (Consolidated Plan), Annual Action Plans, and related plans and reports, including the Analysis of Impediments to Fair Housing Choice and the Fair Housing Action Plan.
 Nothing contained in this Agreement shall be construed as an abdication of those responsibilities and obligations.